ibm-cloud-docs/account/vrf-service-endpoint.md

 1. In the console, go to **Manage > Account**, then click **Account settings**.
 1. In the Virtual routing and forwarding section, click **Create case**.
-1. In the case description, replace `ADD YOUR ACCOUNT NUMBER` with your classic infrastructure account number, and click **Submit**.
+1. In the case description, enter your classic infrastructure account number, and click **Submit**.

    Don't change the rest of the prefilled support case information.
 The information is tailored to make sure your request is handled as quickly as possible.
    {: tip}